 STRATEGIC DIRECTION II

-The South Carolina State Library implements and promotes a strong technological environment statewide.
+We implement and promote a strong technological environment statewide.

 - Offer technical training and development opportunities.